lucienl100/fractal-landscape-generator/README.md

 In the formula we left the attenuation factor fatt to 1.
 For the constants (the three K) in the formula; we decided to turn ambient reflections a bit up to 1.5 while leaving diffuse to 1 so the shadows would not be too harsh and the specular constant down to 0.15 as we expected the terrain to not be very specular shiny/reflective to be realistic.
 The specular power was left at 1.

-The normals were generated using Recalculatenormals() method within the Terrian script and sent to the shader alongside the position and colour of the point light.
+The normals were generated using Recalculatenormals() method within the terrain script and sent to the shader alongside the position and colour of the point light.

 The vertex shader in the custom shader simply passes through vertexes and world normals to the fragment shader in screenspace: